peter-nebe/arm-trusted-firmware/README.md

 ```
 A Linux kernel has not yet been loaded on purpose.
 Therefore, the assertion at the end fails.

+The solution in this branch is temporary and has the following **limitations**:
+- It only works on the Raspberry Pi 4.
+- The OP-TEE OS image is mandatory and must not be larger than 500 KiB.

+This solution is published **without any guarantee**.
+Use it at your own risk.

 More information at https://github.com/peter-nebe/optee_os